71 Comments

 Jarrod Emerson's avatar

 I think that's a bit of an overreaction Nancy - Swalwell getting out has helped, and as mentioned Trump endorsing Hilton may have helped consolidate Republican support on that side.
 My guess is as we inch closer to the actual primary a few more Democrats will drop out - as the pressure on them ramps up to do so.
 Like Michael said, polls aren't votes so try not to let them stress you out.
 Also, I would try not to let the scare articles get to you.
-Journalists and content creators alike need pieces get clicks!
+Journalists and content creators alike need pieces to get clicks!
 Remember they thrive on people being "frightened" into clicking on their pages.

 Catherine Giovannoni's avatar